Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Students must analyze visual data, identify patterns, and draw conclusions, reflecting scientific reasoning rather than recall. - Which writing improvement best strengthens an argument?
+Rationale: Students must analyze visual data, identify patterns, and draw conclusions, reflecting scientific reasoning rather than recall.

 A. Adding unrelated facts